ChainMovers/suibase/typescript/vscode-extension/docs/extension-structure.md

 The two most important directories to take note of are the following:

-- `src`: Contains all of the extension source code
+- `src`: Contains all the extension source code
-- `webview-ui`: Contains all of the webview UI source code
+- `webview-ui`: Contains all the webview UI source code

 ## `src` directory

-The `src` directory contains all of the extension-related source code and can be thought of as containing the "backend" code/logic for the entire extension.
-Inside of this directory you'll find the:
+The `src` directory contains all the extension-related source code and can be thought of as containing the "backend" code/logic for the entire extension.
+Inside this directory you'll find the:

 - `panels` directory
 - `utilities` directory
 - `extension.ts` file

-The `panels` directory contains all of the webview-related code that will be executed within the extension context.
-It can be thought of as the place where all of the "backend" code for each webview panel is contained.
+The `panels` directory contains all the webview related code that will be executed within the extension context.
+It can be thought of as the place where all the "backend" code for each webview panel is contained.

 This directory will typically contain individual TypeScript or JavaScript files that contain a class which manages the state and behavior of a given webview panel.
 Each class is usually in charge of:

 - Creating and rendering the webview panel
 - Properly cleaning up and disposing of webview resources when the panel is closed
-- Setting message listeners so data can be passed between the webview and extension
+- Setting message listeners, so data can be passed between the webview and extension
-- Setting the initial HTML markdown of the webview panel
+- Setting the initial HTML Markdown of the webview panel
 - Other custom logic and behavior related to webview panel management

-As the name might suggest, the `utilities` directory contains all of the extension utility functions that make setting up and managing an extension easier.
+As the name might suggest, the `utilities` directory contains all the extension utility functions that make setting up and managing an extension easier.
 In this case, it contains `getUri.ts` which contains a helper function which will get the webview URI of a given file or resource.

 Finally, `extension.ts` is where all the logic for activating and deactivating the extension usually live.
 This is also the place where extension commands are registered.

 ## `webview-ui` directory

-The `webview-ui` directory contains all of the Svelte-based webview source code and can be thought of as containing the "frontend" code/logic for the extension webview.
+The `webview-ui` directory contains all the Svelte-based webview source code and can be thought of as containing the "frontend" code/logic for the extension webview.

 This directory is special because it contains a full-blown Svelte application which was created using the TypeScript-based Svelte template.
 As a result, `webview-ui` contains its own `package.json`, `node_modules`, `tsconfig.json`, and so on––separate from the `hello-world` extension in the root directory.